codershubinc/github-newTab/README.md

 source files.
 Changing the source files will refresh the corresponding `dist_<chrome|firefox>` folder.

+You can also preview the New Tab page in a normal browser window with live reload (useful for UI development):

+- Run `npm run dev:web` or `npm run live` to start the Vite dev server (it will open your browser at `http://localhost:5173`).
+- To create a built preview, run `npm run build:web` then `npm run preview:web`.

 To create an optimized production build, run `yarn build[:chrome|:firefox]`, or `npm run build[:chrome|:firefox]`.